SubhamShrestha-NPU/WeakAI/README.md

 ---

 ### **Note:**
-Descartes uses JavaScript to simulate an AI experience.
+- Descartes uses JavaScript to simulate an AI experience.
 The voice responses come from your browser’s text-to-speech feature, and the web search uses **DuckDuckGo**.
 If you want more advanced features, you can activate the **Gemini Freemium API**.
 Just edit the code to swap between DuckDuckGo and Gemini whenever you want. 💻
+- All the aforementioned plans are framework for future version of Descartes.
+Many features are still not available and subject to development.
+- The `main` branch is just a dry a skeleton of Descartes. `upgradation` branch contains a juicier version with dynamic fluid background, pheripheral developments, etc.

 **Predefined Responses:**